Ridge Munsy: Career

 Munsy played for FC Luzern's senior side during the second half of the 2007 season, making seven league appearances before returning to the youth side.
 He transferred to Lausanne-Sport in July 2010.
 In 2011, he was transferred to SC Kriens, playing at the club for four years.

 In January 2015, Munsy moved to Swiss Super League side FC Thun.

+On 27 January 2024, Munsy signed with Schaffhausen.

+On 17 June 2024, he announced his retirement from professional football.